intave/documentation/mechanics/checks-08-inventoryclickanalysis.md

 By automatically opening and looting items from chests and automatically sorting their own inventory, cheaters significantly ease their game experience.

 ### Detection
-The InventoryClickAnalysis check analyzes speed and accuracy of inventory clicks and
+The InventoryClickAnalysis check analyzes speed and accuracy of inventory clicks.

 ### Accuracy
 The accuracy of this check is limited.<br>